jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

 ## 4. Data Model (SQLite)
 M1 uses two SQLite databases:
 - A **primary operational database** at `data/index.db` for canonical image metadata, model outputs, near-duplicate relationships, and run state.
 This database is the only one that production-facing services (CLI, Web UI, future APIs) MUST read and write.
-- A **projection database** at `cache/index.db` that MAY mirror the same schema for experimentation or ad-hoc analysis.
+- A **cache database** at `cache/index.db` that MAY mirror the same schema for experimentation or ad-hoc analysis.
 It is considered disposable and is repopulated during preprocessing runs when the cache manifest matches the current `cache_format_version`; production services SHOULD NOT depend on it.

 ### Hash Strategy: Content vs Perceptual
 M1 uses two distinct hash types: